coussej/coussej.github.io/content/post/2016/0417_BuildingAnOpenSourceProcessHistorian.md

 I'd also like some like-minded people to try this for themselves, making adjustments and adding features as they go.
 Although my solution works for me, I'm sure that there is still plenty of room for improvement!

-If you have any questions, suggestions, or you just want to get more information, don't hesitate to drop me line!
+If you have any questions, suggestions, or you just want to get more information, don't hesitate to drop me a line!